ibm-cloud-docs/cloud-object-storage/cos-secure-stored-content.md

      3. Give the `root key` a name and click **Create and continue**.

     [Activity Tracker](/docs/cloud-object-storage?topic=cloud-object-storage-tracking-cos-events)
      1. Scroll down to the **Monitoring and activity tracking** section and toggle the radio button to **Activity tracking enabled**.
 Select an appropriate plan, and give the new instance a memorable name.
 As you may likely want to create the Activity Tracker instance in the same region as the bucket (e.g. `us-east`) you could name the instance something like `US East AT` so that you can easily find it later.
      2. Click to enable **Track data events** and select both **read & write** from the drop-down list.

     [Monitoring](/docs/cloud-object-storage?topic=cloud-object-storage-monitoring-cos)
      1. Scroll down to the **Monitoring and activity tracking** section and toggle the radio button to **Monitoring enabled**.
 Select an appropriate plan, and give the new instance a memorable name.
 For example, if you are creating the instance in the same region as the bucket (e.g. `us-east`) you could name the instance `US East MM` so that you can easily find it later.
      2. Enable monitoring for both **usage and request metrics**.

-## Verify the information is correct.
+## Verify the information is correct
 {: #verify-cos-bucket}
 {: step}

-## Click Create bucket to add the new bucket to your instance of {{site.data.keyword.cos_short}}.
+## Click Create bucket to add the new bucket to your instance of {{site.data.keyword.cos_short}}
 {: #click-cos-bucket}
 {: step}